 - Special Friends: Volunteers provide ongoing visitation to homebound members who are no longer able to attend worship and other church activities.
 In some cases, this connection goes beyond the congregation to include relatives or acquaintances of members.
 Special Friends extend the reach of the congregation to persons who need to know they are still loved and a part of the body of Christ.
 Coordinator: Flavin Glover, 821-7091

 - Communion to the Homebound: Communion elements are consecrated by our pastors and then served in the home by a Deacon.
 This ministry is available for those unable to attend worship for significant periods.
 Coordinator: Julie Hare, 826-8800 or Julie.Hare@aumc.net

 - Flower Angels: Flowers used in the sanctuary during worship services are divided and taken by lay volunteers to members who are in the hospital or homebound.
 A special card accompanies the flowers noting that they were present in worship and carry the love of our congregation to the recipient.
 Coordinator: Karyn Hahn

-Volunteers bring pets which have been certified as gentle and friendly to visit the elderly in care facilities in order to brighten their day.
+Volunteers bring pets that have been certified as gentle and friendly to visit the elderly in care facilities in order to brighten their day.
 Coordinators: Ann Moss, (334) 826-8800 and Rhonda Scott, (334) 749-4852

 AUMC offers a ministry for all veterans of the US Armed Forces in the church and community.
-Those military members presently serving in the Active, National Guard or Reserve Forces are also welcomed to join in.
-This ministry offers an avenue for fellowship, mutual support and sharing information.
+Those military members presently serving in the Active, National Guard, or Reserve Forces are also welcomed to join in.
+This ministry offers an avenue for fellowship, mutual support, and sharing information.
 Coordinator: John Wingfield at 334-740-3222 or firstname.lastname@example.org